-Today, BOCA proudly employs over 70 people, operates 27 machines and offers eight services to Ohio and the surrounding states.
-Dedication to safety, innovative thinking and customer satisfaction remains alive and well.
+Today, BOCA proudly employs over 75 people, operates 29 machines and offers eight services to Ohio and the surrounding states.
+Dedication to safety, innovative thinking and customer satisfaction is alive and well.

 BOCA Construction looks forward to delivering exceptional services to its valued customers for many years to come.